-To ensure that our cost program remains current for tax year 2023, a comparison was made between the September 2021 and the September 2022 M&S replacement costs for a sample of improved residential properties.
-The year-over-year difference indicated more than a 18.5% change in costs.
-This change is exceeds the acceptable limits described in Section 23.011(4) of the Texas Property Tax Code.
-Therefore, the residential base rate will be changed to \$89.00 for the 2023 tax year.
+To ensure that our cost program remains current for tax year 2025, a comparison was made between the 3rd Quarter 2023 and the 3rd Quarter 2024 M&S replacement costs for a sample of improved residential properties.
+The year-over-year difference indicated a less than a 1.15% change in costs.
+This change left HCAD's residential cost within the acceptable limits described in Section 23.011(4) of the Texas Property Tax Code.
+Therefore, the residential base rate will remain unchanged at \$89.00/sf for the 2025 tax year.